 There was a time, however, when being considered a witch was a veritable death sentence.
 Take Salem Village, Massachusetts, in 1692.
-A town doctor diagnosed a group of girls as being afflicted by "black magic."
-Prone to seizures and screams, the girls were accused of witchcraft -- a notion that didn't sit too well in the Puritan settlement.
+Two young girls, 9-year-old Elizabeth Parris and 11-year-old Abigail Williams, began having "fits," which included body spasms and uncontrolled screaming.
+The town doctor diagnosed them as being afflicted by "black magic" and accused them of practicing witchcraft — a notion that didn't sit too well in the Puritan settlement.

 Contrary to legend, however, these so-called witches were not burned at the stake.
 In fact, none of the men, women or children accused of practicing witchcraft in Salem were killed that way.
 Most likely, the recounting of the Salem witch trials became intertwined with stories of actual executions by fire in Europe.

-So what actually happened to the people accused of witchcraft during the Salem witch trials?
-Nineteen of the accused died by hanging, their bodies swaying on the infamous Gallows Hill.
+So what actually happened to the colonists accused during the Salem witch trials?
+Nineteen died by hanging, their bodies swaying on the infamous Gallows Hill.
+(Five were hanged on Aug.
+19, 1692, alone.)
 One elderly man died when he was stoned with heavy rocks, and others died in jail while waiting for their day in court.

-Bridget Bishop was the first to be hanged, although her exact misdeeds seemed to amount to no more than rumor and speculation.
+Bridget Bishop was the first to be hanged June 10, 1692, although her exact misdeeds seemed to amount to no more than rumor and speculation.
 Her case became a template for those that followed.
-Bishop was accused by the girls "afflicted" with black magic, and she denied their claims.
-Then a witness supported the accusers, followed by more townspeople who described previous acts of witchcraft performed by Bishop.
-Bishop's trial, and those of many others accused of witchcraft, ended with a guilty verdict -- no matter how improbable the evidence.
+Bishop was accused by the girls "afflicted" with black magic, but she denied their claims.
+Then a witness came forward to support the accusers, followed by more townspeople who described previous acts of witchcraft supposedly performed by Bishop.
+Bishop's trial, and those of many others accused of witchcraft, ended with a guilty verdict — no matter how improbable the evidence.

-During the Salem witch trials, more than 200 people were accused of practicing witchcraft, which was a lot of finger pointing during a relatively short time.
-The entire event lasted little more than a year before the local government deemed the trials a mistake and attempted to compensate the families of those they had convicted and killed [sources: Baker, Walsh].
+During the Salem witch trials, more than 200 people were accused of practicing witchcraft, which amounted to nothing more than a lot of finger pointing in a short timespan.
+The hysteria lasted little more than a year before the local government deemed the trials a mistake and attempted to compensate the families of those that were convicted and hanged.